Under Eye Fillers 101: What Every Aesthetic Practitioner Needs to Know

 Types of Dermal Fillers Under Eyes

-- Hyaluronic Acid (HA) Fillers: These gel-like substances are favored for their smooth consistency and reversibility.
+When addressing under-eye concerns such as dark circles and hollowness, selecting the appropriate filler material is crucial for achieving natural-looking results.
+The most commonly dermal fillers under eyes include:- Hyaluronic Acid (HA) Fillers: These gel-like substances are favored for their smooth consistency and reversibility.
 Popular brands like Restylane and Juvéderm Volbella are often used in tear trough filler treatments.
 HA fillers provide immediate volume restoration and hydration, enhancing the youthful appearance of the under-eye area.

 - Calcium Hydroxylapatite (CaHA) Fillers: Brands such as Radiesse use CaHA microspheres suspended in a gel carrier.
 While effective for deeper lines and facial contouring, they are less commonly used under the eyes due to a higher risk of adverse reactions like nodules and filler migration.